Vail in Colorado: Where to Stay, What to Do, and More

 Here we are with our bikes on the top of Vail Mountain ready to ride them down.

-There’s no shortage of golf in the area.
+The golf courses boast spectacular views.
 From Par 3 courses to challenging 18 hole courses, this may be a really good summer and fall for golf.

 Paddle board on Nottingham Lake in Avon.
 White water river raft with one of the local outfitters.
 Go fly fishing.
 Or, just take a tube down the river.
 This is how our kids entertain themselves much of the summer.